You are here on Booted Harleydude's website: Home

 When you have the task of looking for the best motorcycle boot, it can be overwhelming at times.
 There is no such thing as the "best" motorcycle boot because the type of boot that is suited to a person depends on his needs and preferences.
 Below, I will list some basic boot features which will help you make the best choice for your needs.

 When choosing motorcycle boots, you have to ask yourself, "what is the main purpose of the boot?"
-Will the boots be used strictly for riding or do you need ones that are multi-functional -- which can be used for riding, working, and walking?
+Will the boots be used strictly for riding or do you need boots that are multi-functional -- which can be used for riding, working, and walking?
 In order to get the best boot for your needs, first determine what purpose your boots will serve.
-Choose gif

 • This information is only about men's motorcycle boots.